wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 ### The Negative Stuff

-Let's get the negative stuff out of the way first the focus on positives for the remainder of the post.
+Let's get the negative stuff out of the way first so we can focus on positives for the remainder of the post.
 We could have done better the previous year, we could have done better this year.
 We lost money due to decisions that I made throughout the past two years.
 Those choices include two bad clients, a mistake in the